Sheyi-seph/The-end-of-me/alexis/0_00-basics/03-shell_refraction/README.md

 23-find_e
 This script finds all empty files in the current dir and subdirs and prints a sorted list to stdin

+24-find_gifs
+This script finds all files with extension .gif and prints their names only, sorted by byte value